javierriveracastro/betteroll-swade/docs/Global-Actions.md

 * `rerollDamageMod`: A number used as a modifier for damage reroll
 * `shotsUsed`: A number that makes the action use that number of shots.
 If the item is a power and the values is a simple number it will make it use that number of PPs instead.
 If the value is a number preceded by a plus or minus symbol it will add or subtract that number from the usual PP cost of the power.
 * `rof`: Number of trait dice rolled.
 * `tnOverride`: A number that is set as the tn of the roll.
 Note that this takes precedence from other ways of setting the target number like targeting.
+This option accepts the special value "Parry", when it is present and there is a targeted token, it will set the TN of the roll to the Parry value of that token.
 * `extra_text`: Extra text to be shown in the card, it accepts HTML.
 * `overrideAp`: Override the Armor Penetration value of the item.
 * `multiplyDmgMod`: Multiply the final damage by this number.